ilyasomkin/python_junk/README.md

 # python_junk
-Collection of Python code examples (some bugs found and redacted) from Mark Lutz books
+Collection of Python code examples (some bugs found and eliminated) from Mark Lutz books